San Diego State Aztecs: Soccer

-The San Diego State men's soccer team competes in the Pac-12 Conference.
+The San Diego State men's soccer team competes in the Western Athletic Conference.
 In 1987, the Aztecs reached the NCAA Men's Soccer Championship Final, losing in the game by a score of 0–2 to Clemson.
 The team has an overall NCAA Division Tournament record of 5–8 through eight appearances.
 Lev Kirshner was head coach for over two decades.